ROTIY/Schoollibrary_Assignment_One/README.md

 **Note:** All data is stored in memory and will be lost when the program exits.

+5. ** Plans for future improvements **
 	- Use dynamic data structures (like vectors or lists) instead of fixed-size arrays for scalability.
 	- Implement persistent storage (e.g., file or database) so data is not lost when the program exits.
 	- Add more user roles and permissions (e.g., librarian, student).
 	- Improve input validation and error handling for robustness.
 	- Enhance security for admin authentication (e.g., password hashing, hidden input).
 	- Create a menu-driven interface for easier navigation.
 	- Add features for borrowing/returning books and tracking book status.
 	- Support searching and filtering books and users.
 	- Refactor code for modularity and maintainability (separate files/classes).